Sonic Mania: Sonic Mania Plus

 In an interview with Famitsu, Iizuka explained that Sonic Mania was not intended to have a physical release; Sega staff requested one, but a retail version would have presented a challenge for the production schedule.
 After the game launched, fans also expressed interest in a physical version.
 As a retail release would cost more than the downloadable version, the team added value with new content.
 Mighty and Ray were included because they were rarely featured in games; to accommodate them, level designs had to be altered.
 Additionally, the multiplayer mode was updated because of the increased number of selectable characters.

+In 2023, Netflix announced that Sonic Mania Plus would be available for iOS and Android devices via the Netflix Games service in 2024.
+The game was released on May 7, 2024.
+The ports were developed by Lab42, a developer owned by Sumo Digital, and published by Netflix.

 Reception

 Sonic Mania was announced following years of mixed reviews for the Sonic franchise.
 According to the International Business Times, the series had been "tarnished by years of sub-par games with only the occasional gem".
 The Business Times predicted that Sega's approach of releasing Sonic Forces and Sonic Mania in the same year, catering to new and old fans, could repair the series' reputation and lead to a "Sonic renaissance".
 Several critics expressed excitement for a return to the style of the early Sonic games, and wrote that Sega's previous efforts to develop games in the "classic" style, such as Sonic the Hedgehog 4 in 2010, had been disappointing.

 According to the review aggregator site Metacritic, Sonic Mania received "generally favorable" reviews.
 It became the best-reviewed Sonic game in fifteen years, and several critics described it as one of the best 2D platform games.
 At launch, Sonic Mania was the bestselling Switch game, outselling Minecraft and Overcooked: Special Edition.
 It greatly increased Sega's third-quarter profits, and helped Sega almost double sales of packaged games compared to the same period in 2016.
 By April 2018, it had sold over one million copies worldwide across all platforms.

 The presentation attracted acclaim.
 USGamer described it as the "pinnacle" of the series' pixel graphics.
 GameSpot called the animations and detail superior to the original games, writing that they added an extra layer of personality.
 Cubed3 described the levels as stylish and vibrant.
 Critics also praised the attention to detail in recreating the early games.
 Game Informer wrote that its gameplay was "nearly indistinguishable" from its Genesis predecessors, but with "extra polish".
 Easy Allies wrote that Mania emulated the original games "exceptionally", and that "running, jumping, and spin dashing all work exactly as well as you would hope".
 Nintendo World Report wrote that it avoided the physics problems from Sonic the Hedgehog 4 and recaptured the spirit of the 16-bit games.